Skip to content

 4. Click Create.

-5. On the Service Designer, click on the default API resource to access the Properties tab to edit the default API resource.
+5. On the Service Designer, click on the three dots (â‹®) and then Edit to access the Properties of the default API resource.

 Edit API resource